Backlink Decay Is Claim Decay (Live SaaS Benchmark)

 Backlink decay is when the cited page is still alive, still ranking, still serving its number, and the citation has been replaced.
 The mechanism is the same one that explains how charts lose their backlinks when the claim moves.
 A citation points at a number, and the number is the unit that decays first.

-A search for backlink decay on most SEO blogs returns content that conflates the two.
+A search for backlink decay returns content that conflates the two.
 Same prescription, same dead end: refresh, republish, redirect.

 None of those moves repairs a backlink reassigned because a competitor chose a fresher source.
 The standard link rot benchmark literature does not cover that cohort.
-A Head of Content auditing a corpus that has not lost a single 200-OK page is watching backlink decay travel downstream from claim decay.
+A blog that has not lost a single 200-OK page can still be hemorrhaging backlinks downstream from claim decay.

-The source publication updates its underlying claim.
+1. The source publication updates its underlying claim.
 A 2024 SaaS benchmark report ships its 2025 update.
 The number a writer cited in their 2024 post becomes a zombie statistic the moment the source's next quarter lands.
-Every published chart is a frozen liability the moment it ships.
-Foundation Inc found that 44.8% of B2B backlinks fail within a year of acquisition.
-The headline number is the symptom.
+Every published chart is a frozen liability the moment it ships, and the cited number is the symptom of a source that has moved on without it.

 Foundation Inc's audit of top B2B backlink earners ranks the pages that won the link battle the day the audit ran.
 A leaderboard frozen on publish day.